Skip to main content

 Wildlife and Countryside Act 1981

-The release of a number of invasive species is also controlled by the Wildlife and Countryside Act 1981 this includes a large number of animal and plant species including: rhododendron, Himalayan balsam, giant hogweed and Japanese knotweed.
+The release of a number of invasive species is also controlled by the Wildlife and Countryside Act 1981 this includes many animal and plant species including: rhododendron, Himalayan balsam, giant hogweed and Japanese knotweed.
 Further information is available on GOV.UK.

 Back to top